SiGiL-Cpp/CppCraft/pages/06-expressions.md

   - `18446744073709551616.0F` (500000000 above).
 - And the closest is `18446744073709551616.0F`, so that's our result.

-Try removing the `.0F` part from `500000000.0F`, so that the operations is between integral numbers, without a conversion to `float`.
+Try removing the `.0F` part from `500000000.0F`, so that the operation is between integral numbers, without a conversion to `float`.
 ````